 The best plug-in hybrids (PHEVs) allow you to travel around on electric-only power for shorter journeys, but have a combustion engine in reserve for when you need to go further.

-Plug-in hybrids serve as an ideal stepping stone into fully electric cars for those who aren't ready to commit fully.
+Plug-in hybrids serve as an ideal stepping stone into fully electric cars for those who aren't yet ready, willing or able to commit fully.
 They also help avoid the possible disruption on longer journeys when it comes to using public charging, because the petrol or diesel engine kicks into life once that battery range is depleted.
+Check out our guide to hybrid cars for more information.

 If you're ready to buy we've got over 10,000 Used Hybrid Cars for Sale, while if you want more choice, we have over 70,000 Used Cars for Sale.
 If you're looking to finance a new car, check out our guide to the Best PCP Car Deals.

-Best plug-in hybrid cars 2024
+Best plug-in hybrid cars in 2025

 1. BMW 530e